oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/debug_commands.md

 php app/console oro:api:metadata:dump users
 ```

-If you want to see entity metadata that is used for a particular request type you can use `request-type` option:
+If you want to see entity metadata that is used for a particular request type you can use the `request-type` option:

 ```bash
 php app/console oro:api:metadata:dump users --request-type=rest --request-type=json_api